Actipro/WinForms-Controls/Documentation/topics/visual-studio-designer.md

 > [!IMPORTANT]
 > WinForms designer support for .NET Core / .NET 5+ in Visual Studio 2019/2022 is available *only as a preview*.
 Our NuGet packages ship with support for multiple versions of the Visual Studio Design Tools SDK, and Visual Studio will attempt to use the version which most closely matches.
 Breaking changes to the SDK are still common with new Visual Studio releases, and **any upgrade to Visual Studio may break designer functionality** until an update is available.

 Until Visual Studio designer support stabilizes, new versions of Visual Studio will likely require new versions of our controls.
-With each new Visual Studio version that is incompatible with a previous version, we intend to publish updated NuGet packages to support the latest version of Visual Studio. *Only the latest version* of WinForms Controls will be updated to support the new releases of Visual Studio.
+With each new Visual Studio version that is incompatible with the previous version, we intend to publish updated NuGet packages to support the latest version of Visual Studio. *Only the latest version* of WinForms Controls will be updated to support the new releases of Visual Studio.

 ### Visual Studio Support Matrix